Jordan-Carlen-1997/Explanatory_Data_Analysis/README.md

 ### 5. Turkey Vaccination
 An inspection and analysis for a for Turkey Vaccination rates, relating to two doses split between cities.

+### 6. Blockchain Tweets
+An inspection of blockchain tweets, including a focus on account age and trend of NFTs for the year 2021.